ysc2229-s1-23/mp-assignment-00/README.md

 ## Lecture Notes

-Please refer to the link in the GitHub Classroom for the lecture notes related to these problems.
+You may reference the official lecture notes on Canvas.
+However, if you wish to check out the unofficial lecture notes by @yokurang, you may do so [here](https://ysc2229-website.vercel.app/)

 ## Plagiarism Notice

 We use sophisticated plagiarism detection software to ensure the integrity of the assignment submissions.
 Any attempt to plagiarize will result in a direct fail.
 Also, remember, using AI such as ChatGPT or similar to generate solutions for assignments is strictly prohibited and may also result in a direct fail.

-Remember, the best way to learn programming and problem solving is by doing.
-Good luck!
+## Contact
+For any questions, please contact the student in charge of the problem set on Telegram @yokurang.